1. BACK PAIN:

 There are several types of cancer…too many to list in this blog.
 Cancer diagnoses are taken very seriously by the social security administration.
 If you are diagnosed with cancer I urge you to seek the assistance of a disability attorney for help applying for the program.
 A cancer diagnosis can be complicated and requires immediate attention depending upon the stage.

 5. CARPAL TUNNEL SYNDROME:

 Carpal tunnel syndrome is a condition that causes numbness and tingling in your arm or hands.
 Sometimes this condition may even cause weakness.
 This is because the condition causes a pinched nerve in your arm or wrist.
-The reason this condition is common among disability applications is because it is a common disorder, affecting approximately 10 million Americans.
+The reason this condition is common among disability applications is that it is a common disorder, affecting approximately 10 million Americans.
 This condition is caused by repetitive motions of the hands.
 Most jobs require good use of both of your hands.
-For example, receptionist, telemarketer, and factory line worker all need good use of both of their hands to perform these jobs.
+For example, receptionists, telemarketers, and factory line workers all need good use of both of their hands to perform these jobs.
 If you are struggling to hold objects, or use buttons or zippers you will probably have difficulty performing even the most basic types of employment.